sergiooramas/tartarus/README.md

+# Tartarus

-Deep Learning for Audio and Text
+Tartarus is a library for Deep Learning experiments on Audio and Text and their combination

 To use this library you need to create a folder structure as follows